Enneagram Elements

 They justified their choice by a personal idea.
 Paraphrasing it: “look at an introverted thinker.
 He cannot interact with the outer world using T (because T is introverted).
 What can you see about him?
 Not much of T. He must interact with another function and since the second in command is the auxiliary function, it must be it.
 If it is intuition, then this introverted thinker interacts with N, meaning he uses Ne”.

 Whatever they read in Jung does not support this claim and the personal argument they use is not a real argument.
 Nobody really knows how they came to this.
 Was it a practical observation?
 Was it an intuition?
 Was it caused by misreading Jung?
 But in the end one thing matters: they happen to be right.
 It is, for me, their most important contribution to the theory.
-Why do I think they are right?
-I look at people.

 Grant